unaimillan/hdlgadgets/README.md

 sudo apt install git iverilog python3 python3-pip
 ```

-*On some Debian versions "cocotb" refuse to install outside python virtual environment - if that is the case then a virtual environment shall be created*
+*On some Debian versions `cocotb` refuse to install outside python virtual environment - if that is the case then a virtual environment shall be created*

-Install "python3-venv" — module for managing virtual environments:
+Install `python3-venv` — module for managing virtual environments:
 ```bash
 sudo apt install python3-venv
 ```